-Independent Brokerage vs. Big Box Brokerage.
-Starbucks doesn’t make the best coffee and the big real estate companies don’t give you the best personal service.
-What matters is your individual agent/broker.
-Your individual agent/broker is the one that will help you or hurt you.
+Independent Bespoke Brokerage vs. Big Box Brokerage.
+Starbucks doesn’t make the best coffee and the big real estate companies/teams don’t give you the best personal service.
+What matters is your individual Agent.
+Your Agent is the one that will help you or hurt you.
 It doesn’t matter whether they work for a big brokerage company or a small one.
 Their guidance and experience is what can either get you involved in an amazing opportunity or the worst nightmare of your life.
 You should know if an agent/broker is right for you by asking yourself a couple of key questions, like:

 1. Do I trust them?

 2. Can I communicate with them?